rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/helm-charts-in-rancher.md

 From the top-left menu select **Apps & Marketplace** and you will be taken to the **Charts** page.

-The **Charts** page contains all Rancher, Partner, and Custom Charts.
+The **Charts** page contains all Rancher, Partner, and Custom charts.

-* Rancher tools such as Logging or Monitoring are included under the Rancher label
+* Rancher tools such as Logging or Monitoring are included under the Rancher label.
-* Partner charts reside under the Partners label
+* Partner charts reside under the Partners label.
-* Custom charts will show up under the name of the repository
+* Custom charts will show up under the name of the repository.

 All three types are deployed and managed in the same way.